limpleg/Tweaks-Aircraft/README.md

     * Q100
     * Q200

-### Updates/Additions Without Visual Changes
+### Updates/Additions With no or just small Visual Changes

-*If you are mod author and want to see something here please do let me know; the non-visual variants are pretty quick* Note that you need to change "aircraftType" in liveryData.json
+*If you are mod author and want to see something here please do let me know; the non-visual variants are pretty quick* Note that you need to change "aircraftType" in liveryData.json.
+Ask ACEO Modding Group for specific visual changes or json files.

 * 1900D
+* A220 Family
+	* -100
+	* -300
 * A32X Family
 	* A320P2F
 	* A321P2F
 * A330-200
     * -200F
 	* -300P2F
 * A340-300
+* A350 Familöy
+    * -900
+    * -900ULR
+    * -1000
 * A380
 * ATR42
     * -Freighter